skip to main content

 Birdies followed on the third, sixth and seventh holes but bogeys on the fourth and ninth saw the 38-year-old, ranked 163 in the world, drop out of the top ten.

-After an injury-interrupted year in 2025, Power fell short in his bid to retain a full PGA Tour card but a decent finish to the season - which included a seventh place finish in the RSM Classic - saw him secure conditional PGA Tour status, which he could be eligible to play in around 20 events.
+After an injury-interrupted year in 2025, Power fell short in his bid to retain a full PGA Tour card but a decent finish to the season - which included a seventh place finish in the RSM Classic - saw him secure conditional PGA Tour status, which means he could be eligible to play in around 20 events.

 FULL LEADERBOARD

-The Sentry (previously the Sentry Tournament of Champions) had traditionally kicked off the professional golf season in the first full week of January, but the signature event was canceled this year due to drought conditions on the island of Maui.
+The Sentry (previously the Sentry Tournament of Champions) had traditionally kicked off the professional golf season in the first full week of January, but the signature event was cancelled this year due to drought conditions on the island of Maui.

 Instead, the season opener is a more muted affair at Waialae Country Club in in Honolulu, though 10 of the top 25 players in the Official World Golf Rankings are in the field.